Author: Victoria

 4 Text overlayed on an image

 It’s quite common on websites to have banners with an image background and text overlayed on top.
-When doing this, it is crucial to think about the contrast between the text and the image behind it, as this can be a very common issue with making text legible for the visually impaired.
-It is possible to use this style, but you need to make sure that every part of the image that might have the text over it has a minimum contrast of 4:5:1 to the text colour.
+When doing this, it is crucial to think about the contrast between the text and the image behind it, as this can be a very common cause of low contrast text.
+It is possible to use this style, but you need to make sure that every part of the image that might have the text over it has a minimum contrast of 4.5:1 to the text colour.
 And remember you can’t just rely on how it looks on your current screen.
 The text may overlap different parts of the image on different screen sizes and with different font sizes set in the browser.
-Good solutions here can be to put a tint over the image or a shadow behind the text to increase the contrast.
+Good solutions here can be to put a tint over the image or a block of colour behind the text to increase the contrast.

-For hearing-impaired visitors, it’s important to make sure any video or audio content you add to your website has subtitles, or a transcript of the text, so that hearing-impaired users can still access the content.
+For Deaf and hard-of-hearing visitors, it’s important to make sure any video or audio content you add to your website has subtitles, or a transcript of the text, so that Deaf and hard-of-hearing users can still access the content.
 Just like subtitles on a TV, these can often also be useful for hearing visitors who are in loud environments or who can’t/won’t turn on the sound.
+Automatically generated subtitles for a video often contain mistakes, so if using these it is important to make sure you check them manually for accuracy.

-Eonic Digital are experts in accessibility.
-Not only will we build your website to WCAG guidelines, we can also advise you on how best to add content to your website in a way that works for disabled users.
+If you’d like to learn more about making your website content work for your disabled users, please contact me.
+I specialise in web accessibility, so not only can I build a website to WCAG guidelines, I can also advise you on how best to add content to your website in a way that works for disabled users.

 [i]https://moz.com/learn/seo/alt-text#:~:text=97.4%25%20of%20homepages%20have%20accessibility,of%20all%20homepage%20accessibility%20errors